aqeelarshad19/apartment_door_connected/README.md

 - https://images-na.ssl-images-amazon.com/images/I/61kBdGlWCzL._SX679_.jpg
 - This `README` [template]()
 ## The Next Step
+### Make a BLE version and use no relay
 <!---
 ## Patreon
 -->

-## Buy me a toilet roll/hand sanitizers or Mask, if we are out of corona times
+### Buy me a toilet roll/hand sanitizers or Mask, if we are out of corona times
 [![](https://img.shields.io/badge/Donation-@Paypal-blue.svg?style=flat&logo=paypal)](https://www.paypal.me/aqeelarshad19)

 <!---